If your vision is affecting your ability to perform any of these daily tasks, Braille Institute’s Low Vision Rehabilitation Service can help you.

 To learn more or to schedule a FREE one-on-one appointment with one of our Low Vision Specialists, call 1-800-BRAILLE (272-4553).

-One-on-one consultations, classes and workshops are offered virtually at present so that you can get support and participate from the comfort and safety of your own home by either computer or phone.
+One-on-one consultations, classes and workshops are offered in-person; and offered virtually from the comfort of your own home by either computer or phone.
+Hybrid offerings are also available.

 After going through our Low Vision Rehabilitation, you should be able to perform daily tasks that once seemed impossible such as reading the newspaper or using the computer.
 Whether it’s through contrast and lighting techniques or the use of magnifying devices, we will work with you to maximize your remaining vision.